TamtamHero/fw-fanctrl/README.md

 This bash script is going to create and enable a service that runs this repo's main script, `fanctrl.py`.
 It will copy `fanctrl.py` (to an executable file `fw-fanctrl`) and `./bin/ectool` to `/usr/local/bin` and create a config file in `/home/<user>/.config/fw-fanctrl/config.json`

+# Update

+To install an update, you can just pull the latest commit on the `main` branch of this repository, and run the install script again.
+It will overwrite the config file, so you might want to back it up if you have a custom one !

 # Uninstall
 ```